Content Production Process: How to Scale Content Creation

 The secret to a smoothly running content strategy?
 Deadlines for every stage of the process, not just for the draft and final edit.
 From brainstorming to checking the links on the final on-site piece, every deadline should be clear not just to the people involved in each stage, but to the people who are receiving the hand-off.
 For shorter projects like blog posts, it’s helpful to stick to the same day each week for each part of the process.
 That will help your team get used to the flow of a routine.

-t’s all too easy to back-burner non-priority assignments until they, well, become a priority.
+It’s all too easy to back-burner non-priority assignments until they, well, become a priority.
 But rushing from last-minute deadline to last-minute deadline is a quick way to burn out your entire team.

 Lots of people (content creators especially) say they work best under pressure.
 But the fact is, it only takes a little bit of stress to push people beyond their optimal stress level.
 And when they’re beyond their optimal level, they can’t do their best work.

-Take note of SEO and engagement: which pieces are producing the highest organic traffic, time on site, engagement, and conversions?
+Take note of SEO and engagement: which pieces are producing the highest organic search traffic, time on site, engagement, and conversions?
 How can you work similar pieces into your content calendar?
 How can you take 70% of a content piece that has outperformed your other content, and create iterative versions for different audience segments.

 Regularly review your content performance to see where you can atomize and get more value from the blog posts you’re already writing.
 Could they be converted into a white paper?
 Turned into a webinar?
 Tied to an ABM campaign?
+Every improvement can increase your overall marketing ROI.

 Then, perform regular content and competitor audits to take stock of where your additional opportunities lie, and replicate and iterate.
 Before you know it, your company will be a full-scale content powerhouse.